andrewtrandev/Terminal-Project/README.md

 User is then told their final score and asked whether they want to play again.

 ## R6.Features
-Replay game - a while loop that allows you to continue to play again by entering y.
-Alternatively pressing any other key will stop the current instance of the game.
+Replay game - a while loop that allows you to continue to play again by selecting either yes/no. Limited it to just a menu select for yes/no so that user can't enter other commands.W

 Accruing point system - points earned will carry over to future games in the instance.
-Adds the score onto a variable outside the while loop so that the score doesn't get reset.
+Adds the score onto a variable outside the while loop so that the score doesn't get reset each time the game goes through the while loop

 Vowel adder - if number of letters is greater than 6, add more vowels to make the game easier.
 Done through a method that first checks if the word is less than 6 letters and if so will shuffle at least one vowel in, if the word is greater than 6 letters it'll shuffle at least 2 vowels in.